The (Anti-)EDR Compendium

 Shellcode Loader

 A loader will load a shellcode.
-The shellcode is usually our beacon, like CobaltStrike, or Metasploit (for this article).
+The shellcode is usually our beacon, like CobaltStrike, Sliver, or Metasploit.

 The loader contains the encrypted shellcode, loads it into memory, and executes it.